IU basketball: Departures, transfers reshape Hoosiers’ roster for 2023

 Guards Jakai Newton (Newton High School in Covington, Georgia) and Gabe Cupps (Centerville High School in Centerville, Ohio) are Indiana’s freshman commits thus far.

 Several other players on the roster, including Malik Reneau, Kaleb Banks, C.J.
-Gunn, Anthony Leal, Jordan Geronimo and Trey Galloway, are expected to return for coach Mike Woodson.
+Gunn, Anthony Leal and Trey Galloway, are expected to return for coach Mike Woodson.